Weak Verbs I

 Subclass A are verbs like 'fremman' and 'nerian':

-- 'Fremman' has a short vowel followed by two consonants
+- 'Fremman' has a short vowel sound followed by two consonants

-- 'Nerian' has a short vowel followed by an 'ri'
+- 'Nerian' has a short vowel sound followed by an 'ri'

 Subclass B are verbs are like 'hieran':

-- 'Hieran' has a long vowel followed by a single consonant.
+- 'Hieran' has a long vowel sound followed by a single consonant.

 Note the changes before the suffix in the examples below.
 'Fremman' loses its second 'm' and 'nerian' loses its 'i' in the second and third person singular present, and every preterite form.
 You'll notice 'hieran' loses its inflectional 'e' in the same places.